AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. method:: Str.is_upper_case(this)

-    Return whether the given string contains upper case characters only
+    Return whether the string is in uppercase

 .. method:: Str.length(this)

-    Given a string, return the length of it in character
+    Return the string's length

+.. method:: Str.print(this)

+    Built-in print function.
+Prints the argument

-.. method:: Str.split(this, separator)
+.. method:: Str.split(this, sep)

-    Given a string, return an iterator on the words contained by str separated by separator
+    Given a string, split it on the given separator, and return an iterator on the parts

 .. method:: Str.starts_with(this, prefix)

-    Given a string, returns whether it starts with the given prefix
+    Returns whether string starts with given prefix

-.. method:: Str.substring(this, from, to)
+.. method:: Str.substring(this, start, end)

     Given a string and two indices (from and to), return the substring contained between indices from and to (both included)

 .. method:: Str.to_lower_case(this)

-    Return the given string written with lower case characters only
+    Return the string in lowercase

 .. method:: Str.to_upper_case(this)

-    Return the given string written with upper case characters only
+    Return the string in uppercase

 Methods for `Token`
 """""""""""""""""""
+.. method:: Token.doc(this)

+    Given any object, return the documentation associated with it

 .. method:: Token.end_column(this)

-    Return the column end
+    Return the end column

 .. method:: Token.end_line(this)

-    Return the line end
+    Return the end line

+.. method:: Token.help(this)

+    Print formatted help for the given object

+.. method:: Token.img(this)

+    Return a string representation of an object

-.. method:: Token.is_equivalent(this, other)
+.. method:: Token.is_equivalent(this)

     Return whether two tokens are structurally equivalent